smaht-dac/smaht-portal/docs/source/getting_started.rst

 Formatting Files for Submission
 -------------------------------
 The file format recommended for the metadata is an Excel spreadsheet file (e.g. ``your_metadata_file.xlsx``), comprised of one or more sheets.
+Note these important aspects of the acceptable spreadsheet format:

-Each sheet name must be the name of a SMaHT data portal entity or `object` defined within the system.
+#.
+Each sheet name must be the name of a SMaHT Portal entity or `object` defined within the system.

-For details specifics of the Excel metadata spreadsheet format please see: `this page </docs/user-guide/excel-submission>`_.

-Each sheet must have as its first row, a special `header` row, which enumerates the names of the object properties as the column names;
+#.
+Each sheet must have as its first row, a special `header` row, which enumerates the names of the Portal object properties as the column names.
-each column name must match exactly the name of the property for the Portal object.
+#.
+Each of these columns name must match exactly the name of the property for the Portal object.
-Each sheet may contain any number of rows, each representing an instance of the object.
+#.
+Each sheet may contain any number of rows, each representing an instance of the Portal object.

-Note that the first row which is entirely empty marks the end of the input, and any subsequenct rows will be entirely ignored.
+#.
+The first row which is entirely empty marks the end of the input, and any subsequenct rows will be entirely ignored.

-And similarly, the first column in the header column which is empty marks the end of the header, and any subsequent columns will be entirely ignored.
+#.
+The first column in the header column which is empty marks the end of the header, and any subsequent columns will be entirely ignored.

 Here is screenshot of a simple example Excel spreadsheet: